 Screening and Benchmarking

-Material ESG issues scores support thematic investment themes and provide meaningful new input for fun or index creation.
+Scores on material ESG issues support thematic investment themes and provide meaningful new input for fund and index creation.

 Engagement and Voting

 Material ESG issue framework effectively supports engagement with companies on priority ESG issues and informs voting decisions on E&S shareholder resolutions.

 Company ratings are categorized across five risk levels: negligible, low, medium, high, and severe and represented by our ESG Globes icons.

 A company’s risk is measured against its industry peers and against the global universe.